trideeindhoven/website/content/yealink/duurzaamheid.md

 Niet alleen is dat heel erg onsympatiek, maar het is ook nog eens illegaal.
 Maar Lydis en Yealink weten dondersgoed dat ze er mee weg kunnen komen omdat de meeste OSS projecten niet de juridische kennis en financiering aan boord hebben om hier iets tegen te doen.
-Bovendien zal niet iedereen hier van op de hoogte zijn, omdat zij (ook na meerdere aanmaningen van mijzelf) geen licentie meeleveren met de producten.
+Bovendien zal niet elke gebruiker hier van op de hoogte zijn, omdat Lydis en Yealink (ook na meerdere aanmaningen van mijzelf) geen licentie meeleveren met de producten.
 Of zoals de GPLv2 het zelf verwoord:

 {{< quote cloudemail >}}You may copy and distribute verbatim copies of the Program's source code as you receive it, *knip* provided that you *knip* publish on each copy an appropriate copyright notice *knip*; keep intact all the notices that refer to this License *knip* and give any other recipients of the Program a copy of this License along with the Program.{{< /quote >}}